 How to create an unbiased interview

 To be able to create measurable data from your process, you need to focus on the right areas for data collection and decide on the right competence for the specific role you’re recruiting for.
 A common misconception is that competence consists only of theoretical or practical knowledge.
-But the optimal combination for defining competence is not only to look for specific knowledge and experience but also personality traits, aptitude, and motivation.
+The optimal combination for defining competence is not only to look for specific knowledge and experience but also personality traits, aptitude, and motivation.
 A candidate's competencies should always be related to a specific task or situation.
 The different areas might therefore vary in importance depending on what role you’re recruiting for, meaning, one candidate might be very competent for one role, but not for another.

 During an unbiased interview, you avoid asking questions unrelated to the necessary competence for the role or using gender-based language and terms, or industry jargon.